UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Network Switch Requirements

-Navigate to each switch port connected to a UNAS Pro, Pro 4, or Pro 8 in UniFi Network and enable Flow Control on all data and uplink ports carrying NAS traffic.
+In our deployments, enabling Flow Control has resolved unexpectedly low throughput on some 10GbE UNAS connections.
+If performance is below expectations, navigate to each switch port connected to a UNAS Pro, Pro 4, or Pro 8 in UniFi Network and enable Flow Control on all data and uplink ports carrying NAS traffic.
+Test it as a troubleshooting measure rather than assuming it is required in every design.

 Connectivity requirements by model: